cakephp/docs/en/views.rst

     Contains the last rendered content from a view, either the view file, or the layout content.

+    .. deprecated:: 2.1
+        Use ``$view->Blocks->get('content');`` instead.

+.. php:attr:: Blocks

+    An instance of :php:class:`ViewBlock`.
+Used to provide view block functionality in view rendering.

+    .. versionadded:: 2.1

 More about Views
 ================